githubdoe/DFTFringe/README.md

 ### Option A: full build

 What will be described here is the same method used to build the installer [GitHub action workflow](https://github.com/githubdoe/DFTFringe/blob/master/.github/workflows/build-windows.yml).
 It relies heavily on command line but you can transpose everything to your prefered approch.
 For example using CMake-gui instead of cmake command line.
 Versions might have changed, rely on the workflow if you want to duplicate with same versions as the repository.

+If you haven't already, you will need to install latest version of [CMake](https://cmake.org/) first.

 #### Build OpenCV